tomahawk-jupiter/jupiter-book/README.md

 # Social App API

+This is a simple Facebook style app.
+Users can make and accept friend requests, make posts that include text and an image that friends can see, and comment and like posts.

-The second big thing I learnt was how to deal with image uploading.
+I learnt was how to deal with image uploading.
 I settled on using **Cloudinary** to store images and store the links in mongoose.
 It was my first time using Cloudinary and its a great way to deal with image uploads.
 I couldn't find a better way to handle this.
 I like that images can be resized while uploading to save space.

+The user after logging in is stored in state rather than using backend authentication.

+I used Express, Mongoose, Bcrypt, React, Cloudinary and axios.

 ## Running the api